Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 Rosy tetras reach about 1.4 to 1.6 inches (3.5-4 cm) in standard length.
 They’re a medium-small tetra, similar in size to serpae tetras and slightly smaller than bleeding heart tetras.
 Their deep body shape and flowing fins make them appear a bit larger than they actually are.

 With proper care, expect a lifespan of 3 to 5 years.
-Farm-bred specimens tend to be robust and long-lived when given stable, clean conditions.
+Farm-bred specimens are robust and long-lived when given stable, clean conditions.

 Care Guide